Angeslab/Process-Journal/index.md

 # Process Journal - Angelique
-This process journal documents the iterative development of my wearable prototype, the Mood + Heart Insight Bracelet.
-The project explores how responsive technology can support emotional awareness by translating physiological signals—specifically heart rate—into intuitive mood feedback.
-Across Weeks 6 to 8, I applied iterative design principles by continuously refining the concept, logic, and user experience based on research, testing, and reflection.
-Each stage involved purposeful adjustments: from shifting away from manual mood input to implementing automated detection using rolling averages, to refining LED feedback for emotional clarity.
-The journal captures not just what I built, but how and why I evolved each decision—balancing technical feasibility, emotional intelligence, and user empathy throughout the design process.
+This process journal documents the iterative development of a wearable prototype for Task 2 and Task 3.
+The idea for the project created with in cooperation with my group for these tasks is the 'Mood Bracelet'.
+The project explores how responsive technology can support emotional awareness by translating physiological signals, specifically heart rate, into intuitive mood feedback.
+Across Weeks 6 to 8, I applied iterative design principles by continuously refining the concept, logic, research and reflection.
+Each stage involved purposeful improvements and adjustments: from shifting away from manual mood input to implementing automated detection using rolling averages for heart rate, to refining LED feedback for emotional clarity.

 ## Week 6
 Focus: Exploring the concept of responsive technology and brainstorm ideas for a wearable prototype.

 Activities Completed
 - Reviewed course materials and examples of context-aware and wearable technologies.
 - Brainstormed initial ideas for a bracelet that responds to emotional states.
-- Sketched early concepts combining mood input and physiological sensing.
+- Researched similar projects
+- Sketched a prototype design.
 - Identified potential use cases: emotional regulation, stress tracking.
 - Began researching micro:bit capabilities.
+- Developed JavaScript code in Microsoft MakeCode to simulate BPM readings.
+- Created conditional logic to log “Stressed” or “Calm” based on BPM thresholds.
+- Designed LED feedback icons for each mood state.

 SKETCH OF THE MOOD BRACELET:
 <p align="center" style="text-align: center;">